 For more information go to http://www.rivcoparks.org/parks/lake-skinner/lake-skinner-home/

-of California's most popular recreation destinations, with an
+most popular recreation destinations, with an average attendance

-average attendance of 1.1 million visitors per year.
-Lake Perris
+of 1.1 million visitors per year.
+Lake Perris Park is located

-Park is located about 65 miles south of Los Angeles; located 11
+about 65 miles south of Los Angeles; located 11 miles south of

-shoreline.
-The lake elevation is 1,560 feet and the average water
+The lake elevation is 1,560 feet and the average water temperature

-temperature is about 70° degrees.
-Lake Perris is surrounded
+is about 70° degrees.
+Lake Perris is surrounded by mountains

 All vessels entering Lake Perris will